Domain Generalization via Optimal Transport with Metric Similarity Learning: Proposed Method

 \subsection{Metric Learning for Domain Agnostic Classification Boundary}

-As aforementioned, only aligning the marginal features via adversarial training is not sufficient for DG since there may exist a ambiguous decision boundary~\cite{dou2019domain}.
+As aforementioned, only aligning the marginal features via adversarial training is not sufficient for DG since there may exist a ambiguous decision boundary~\citep{dou2019domain}.
 When predicting on the target domain, the learner may still suffer from this ambiguous decision boundary.
-To solve this, we propose to implement the metric learning techniques to help cluster the instances and promote a better prediction boundary for better generalization.
+To this end, we adopt the metric learning techniques~\citep{wang2019multi} to help cluster the instances and promote a better prediction boundary for better generalization.

 To solve this, except to the supervised source classification and alignment of the marginal distribution across domains with the Wasserstein adversarial training defined above, we then further encourage robust domain-independent local clustering via leverage from label information using the metric learning objective.
 The brief workflow is illustrated in Fig.~\ref{fig:sub-metric learning}.
 Specifically, we adopt the metric learning objective to require the images regardless of their domains to follow the two aspects: 1) images from the same class are semantically similar, thereby should be mapped nearby in the embedding space (semantic clustering), while 2) instances from different classes should be mapped apart from each other in embedding space.
 Since goal of domain generalization aims to learn to hypothesis could predict well on all the domains, the clustering should also be achieved under a domain-agnostic manner.